Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/finger-food/index.md

 So I tried both.

 * I created a handful of assets for the _pie_ theme.
-* I created a handful of assets for the _fingerfood_ theme.
+* I created a handful of assets for the _finger food_ theme.
 * Then I checked the resulting boards and decided which one I liked better.

 The final images are a mixture between AI-generated (after a _lot_ of experimentation to find consistent prompts that I liked) and drawn myself.